On $C^*$-algebras associated to transfer operators for countable-to-one maps: Transfer operators for partial maps and potentials

 \end{rem} Transfer operator could be defined in purely $C^*$-algebraic terms as follows.
 Let $I$ be an ideal in a $C^*$-algebra $A$ (by which we always mean a closed two-sided ideal).
 Let $\alpha:A\to M(I)$ be a non-degenerate $*$-homomorphism from $A$ to the multiplier $C^*$-algebra $M(I)$ of $I$.
 Such maps are called \emph{partial endomorphisms} of $A$ in \cite[Definition 1.1]{er}, \cite[Definition 3.12]{katsura1}.
 A (bounded) \emph{transfer operator for $\alpha$} is a positive linear map $L:I\to A$ satisfying

-Positivity implies that $L$ is bounded, see for instance \cite[Lemma 5.1]{lance}, and $*$-preserving.
+Positivity implies that $L$ is bounded and $*$-preserving.
 In addition the transfer equality \eqref{e-1} implies that $L(I)$ is an ideal.
 Transfer operators introduced in \cite[Definition 1.2]{er} are defined on a not necessarily closed ideal in $I$, and thus in general they are unbounded.

 Having the triple $(A,\alpha, L)$ as above and assuming that $A=C_0(X)$, we necessarily have $I=C_0(\Delta)$, for an open set $\Delta\subseteq X$, and

 for a continuous map $\p:\Delta\to X$.
 Accordingly, $M(I)=C_b(\Delta)$ consists of continuous bounded functions and $\alpha:C_0(X)\to C_b(\Delta)$.
 In particular, $\alpha:C_0(X)\to C_0(\Delta)\subseteq C_0(X)$ is an endomorphism of $C_0(X)$ if and only if the map $\p:\Delta\to X$ is \emph{proper}, i.e. the preimage of every compact set in $X$ is compact in $\Delta$.
 Furthermore, denoting by $\M(X)$ the space of finite regular borel measures on $X$ equipped with the weak$^*$ topology, a transfer operator $L:C_0(\Delta)\to C_{0}(X)$ for $\alpha$ is of the form